xuanhao97/hao-mcp/README.md

 }
 ```

 **Note**: The OTP in this example is for demonstration only.
 In production, use the actual OTP code sent to the user's email.
+If the OTP has expired, use `userLogin` to retrieve a new one.

 ## MCP Server Integration